 Column Description Time (h) The simulation time in hours.
-H V In The volume of water in m flowing into all 1D domains at 1D water level (HQ, HS, HT) boundaries since the previous time.
-H V Out The volume of water in m flowing out of all 1D domains at 1D water level (HQ, HS, HT) boundaries since the previous time.
-SX2D V In The volume of water in m flowing into all 1D domains from 2D SX links since the previous time.
-SX2D V Out The volume of water in m flowing out of all 1D domains from 2D SX links since the previous time.
-Q V In The volume of water in m flowing into all 1D domains from 1D flow (QH, QS, QT) boundaries, except for 1D QT Regions, since the previous time.
-Q V Out The volume of water in m flowing out of all 1D domains from 1D flow (QH, QS, QT) boundaries, except for 1D QT Regions since the previous time.
-QR V In The volume of water in m flowing into all 1D domains from 1D QT Region flow boundaries, since the previous time.
-QR V Out The volume of water in m flowing out of all 1D domains from 1D QT Region flow boundaries, since the previous time.
-Q2D V In The volume of water in m flowing into hidden 1D nodes from 2D QT flow boundaries, since the previous time.
+H V In The volume of water in m 3 flowing into all 1D domains at 1D water level (HQ, HS, HT) boundaries since the previous time.
+H V Out The volume of water in m 3 flowing out of all 1D domains at 1D water level (HQ, HS, HT) boundaries since the previous time.
+SX2D V In The volume of water in m 3 flowing into all 1D domains from 2D SX links since the previous time.
+SX2D V Out The volume of water in m 3 flowing out of all 1D domains from 2D SX links since the previous time.
+Q V In The volume of water in m 3 flowing into all 1D domains from 1D flow (QH, QS, QT) boundaries, except for 1D QT Regions, since the previous time.
+Q V Out The volume of water in m 3 flowing out of all 1D domains from 1D flow (QH, QS, QT) boundaries, except for 1D QT Regions since the previous time.
+QR V In The volume of water in m 3 flowing into all 1D domains from 1D QT Region flow boundaries, since the previous time.
+QR V Out The volume of water in m 3 flowing out of all 1D domains from 1D QT Region flow boundaries, since the previous time.